How to Count Filtered Rows with Criteria in Excel (5 Easy Ways)

 • Then, press Enter.

-• Here, we have created the general formula which will be applicable for any number of rows.
+• Here, we have created the general formula which will be applicable to any number of rows.

-• Initially, it is showing the total number of rows before filtering.
+• Initially, it shows the total number of rows before filtering.

 Here, we used the SUBTOTAL function to return the total number of selected criteria.
 The function_num argument is defined as 3 to specify the COUNTA function for visible cells in the cell range B5:B14.